Stacky fans and tropical moduli in polymake

-\begin{theorem} A graph in $\mathbb{M}_3$ arises from a tropical plane quartic which lies in the closure of the smooth tropical plane quartics if and only if it is one of the first four graphs in Figure \ref{fig:g3}, with edge lengths satisfying the following, up to symmetry: \begin{itemize} \item {\rm (000)} is realisable if and only if $\max\{x,y\} \leq u$, $\max\{x,z\} \leq v$ and $\max\{y,z\} {\leq} w$. \item {\rm (020)} is realisable if and only if $v\leq u$, $y\leq z$, and $ w+\max\{v,y\}\leq x$. \item {\rm (111)} is realisable if and only if $\,w<x\,$ and

-\item {\rm (212)} is realisable if and only if $w \leq x \leq 2w$. \end{itemize} \end{theorem} One interesting feature of this moduli space is that the graph {\rm (303)} does not appear in $\MM_3^{\pl}$; it cannot be realised in $\RR^2$, not even as a non-smooth tropical curve.
+Let us turn our attention to the moduli of tropical plane curves $\MM_3^{\pl}$.
+Non-hyperelliptic algebraic genus 3 curves are plane quartics.
+Analogously, all non-hyperelliptic smooth tropical plane curves of genus 3 are dual to triangulations of the triangle $T_4 = \conv\{(0,0),(4,0),(0,4)\}$.
+We denote the corresponding moduli space by $\MM_{T_4}$.
+These spaces are fairly intricate objects.
+For instance, although $\dim \MM_{T_4} = \dim \MM_3 = 6$, the space $\MM_3^{\pl}$ is not pure dimensional due to realisable metrics on {\rm (111)}.
+One interesting feature of this moduli space is that the graph {\rm (303)} does not appear in $\MM_3^{\pl}$; it cannot be realised in $\RR^2$, not even as a non-smooth tropical curve.
+For the full computation we refer to \cite[Theorem 5.1]{BJMS15}.